jfulghum/practice_thy_algos/system_design/system.md

 An index on foo_points would improve read performance on the highest score but incurs more write latency which is acceptable for this read-heavy scenario.

-For the logging system that multiple people are going to use
+For the logging system that multiple engineering teams are going to use

 SQL